 - The child is 18 years of age or younger.

-How are local authorities involved the process of in adopting a stepchild?
+What is involved in the process of adopting a stepchild?

 To apply for an adoption order, it is first necessary to make enquiries of your local authority and register an interest with them.
 They will then investigate whether adoption is appropriate, by undertaking an assessment and preparing a report.